-Program revenues include charges paid by the recipient of goods and services offered by the program and grants and contributions that are restricted for meeting the operational or capital requirements of a particular program.
-Revenues that are not classified as program revenues are presented as general revenues.
+Program revenues include charges paid by the recipient for goods and services offered by the program, grants and contributions restricted for meeting the operational or capital requirements of a particular program.
+Revenues not classified as program revenues are presented as general revenue.